msanderford/mlpack_sg_lasso/README.md

 	bash build_script.sh

-Notes and Caveats

-Any species with a response value of 0 in the predictions file (first argument to preprocess executable) will be left out of the features file entirely.

-The preprocessing script is not very well tested.
-The easiest way to check if it worked correctly is to inspect the feature mapping file - if something went wrong, it will usually have nonsense characters as the alleles for some feature columns.

-Sample usage commands are in sample_run_commands.txt

--z parameter is feature-level sparsity coefficient (larger = more sparse) -y parameter is group-level sparsity coefficient (larger = more sparse)

 preprocess program:

 	parameter 1: response matrix file
 	parameter 2: file containing list of alignment file paths parameter 3: basename of output files